pdobbler/cool-python-scripts/GlobalBacteria/PRETZEL_clustering/README.md

 number of singletons
 `awk 'NR>1 && $2==1 && $3==1 {n++} END {print n+0}' cluster_stats.tsv`

 singletons (clusters with one variant of size 1) 69 754 077
+17 930 121 clusters with at least doubletons